bayesimpact/bridge-uof/README.md

   docker-compose up --build -d web
   ```

-6. Point your browser to `<IP address of your Docker container>:3000` and you should see the Bridge landing page.
+6. Point your browser to `<IP address of your Docker container>:3000` and you should see the Bridge-UOF landing page.

 ### Authentication Modes

-Bridge supports three different authentication modes, specified in `local.env`:
+Bridge-UOF supports three different authentication modes, specified in `local.env`:

 * In `DEMO` mode (used on our [public demo server](https://demo-Bridge.bayesimpact.org)), a new account is created whenever a user logs in without a cookie.
 All accounts have admin privileges and each account is in a separate, sandboxed "department".
 * In `DEVISE` mode (used for testing), log-in and sign-up is handled via a form.